New York Giants Radio Network

 The New York Giants Radio Network is a broadcast radio network based in New York City, the official radio broadcaster of the National Football League's New York Giants.
-The network's radio broadcasts are currently flagshipped at WFAN, a station owned by Entercom Communications.
-Overflow radio casts air on WCBS, WFAN's corporate sibling.
+The network's radio broadcasts are currently flagshipped at WFAN, a station owned by Audacy.
+Overflow radio casts air on WFAN-FM, WFAN's corporate sibling.

 The network distributes Giants home and away games to a network of 18 stations in three states.
 Bob Papa is the current play-by-play announcer, with former Giants linebacker Carl Banks as color analyst, and former Giants tight end Howard Cross as sideline reporter.